dracula151997/dracula151997/README.md

 - 💬 **Ask me about:** Android Development, KMM, Kotlin, Jetpack Compose
 - 📫 **How to reach me:** [hassan.s.mohammed1997@gmail.com](mailto:hassan.s.mohammed1997@gmail.com)
 - 📄 **My Resume:** [View Resume](https://drive.google.com/file/d/14LFRUUJt6HNe1hGlNPcz49uatLkiUvqq/view?usp=share_link)

-Here’s how you can enhance the **"Live Projects"** section of your README to make it more engaging and professional:

 ---

 ## Live Projects 🚀